swaechter/angularj-universal/README.md

 * You see the page in general
 * You disable JavaScript temporary, reload and still see the page
-* You inspect the source code of the current page
+* You inspect the source code of the current page and see the rendered page (Not only the content of the index.html file)

 ### Final notes